nfdi4cat/pid4cat-model/docs/tools.md

 ### Access

-The pid4cat-admin tool is available only to the Core Organization and authorized administrators.
+The pid4cat-admin tool is available only to the core organization and authorized administrators.

-Integration with NFDI Base4IAM is ongoing.
+Integration with NFDI Base4IAM is ongoing in order to use NFDI identification and authorisation services for access control to the pid4cat API gateway.

 ## pid4cat in Django